atomy/mannco-mastermind/README.md

 1) Tweak environment vars in `run.bat` to fit your setup.
 2) Run `run.bat`, this should do the trick, better use console to see if it works or if there are issues.

-Note: This program is using a sub-module called "tf2-rcon.exe", if it is not present, it will automatically download it from github.
+Note: This program is using a submodule called "tf2-rcon.exe", if it is not present, it will automatically download it from github.

-# Development

 ## Install